epfl-ada/ada-2020-project-milestone-p3-p3_fraises-tagada/README.md

     1. Is there a correlation between political partisanship and racial bias across states?
     2. How do search rates behave in flipped states?
-    3. Does 2016 US presidential elections have an impact on search rates in the USA?
+    3. Does a US presidential election have an impact on search rates in the USA? (if feasible)

 **Proposed datasets:**